tssan/cftutorials/content/Tutorials/static-page-generator.md

 Tweaking theme by editting styles or templates is an advanced topic.
 No matter what you wish to change it probably can be done somehow the 2 main ways to modify your blog is to create own theme or use plugin.

-* custom theme - if none of found on the internet theme don't match your expectation then you probably end with creating your own custom theme or changing some other "close match", in that case check documentation about [creating Pelican's theme](https://docs.getpelican.com/en/stable/themes.html#){:target="_blank"}
+* custom theme - if none of the themes found on the internet match your expectation then you will probably end with creating your own custom theme or changing some other "close match", in that case check documentation about creating Pelican's theme [creating Pelican's theme](https://docs.getpelican.com/en/stable/themes.html#){:target="_blank"}

 * plugins - maybe you need a specyfic type of article or want to use other format than `html` and `markdown`, check available plugins on [GitHub](https://github.com/pelican-plugins){:target="_blank"}